bartekmi/x10/x10/doc/base_library.md

 Padding on top of the component (in pixels)

 - Data Type: Float
+### Attribute 'textColor'

+The color of the text

+- Data Type: Color
+- Attached Attribute: Yes
 ### Attribute 'visible'

 Is the object visible on the UI?